openspyrit/spyrit-examples/2022_reproductibility/readme.md

     Alternatively, you can clone an existing environment with `conda create --name new-env --clone existing-env`

-1. Clone the spyrit package, and install the version in the  `towards_v2` branch (tested with commit):
+1. Clone the spyrit package, and install the version in the  `towards_v2_fadoua` branch

     ```shell
     git clone https://github.com/openspyrit/spyrit.git